Immersive theater

-Immersive theater differentiates itself from traditional theater by removing the stage and immersing audiences within the performance itself.
+Immersive theater reduces the separation between audience and performance by immersing audiences within the performance itself.
 Often, this is accomplished by using a specific location (site-specific), allowing audiences to converse with the actors and interact with their surroundings (interactive), thereby breaking the fourth wall.
 (Immersive theater and interactive theater are not necessarily synonymous; immersive theater may not have interactive elements in it at all, and interactive theater may not be immersive in the core sense.)